-Your website should be easy to navigate and blog post should be easy to scan.
+Your website should be easy to navigate and your blog posts should be easy to scan.

-Ensuring good readability when writing a blog post includes a number of things, like short sentences, small paragraphs, active voice, subheadings, bullet points, plain language and more.
+Ensuring good readability when writing a blog entry includes a number of things, like short sentences, small paragraphs, active voice, subheadings, bullet points, plain language, and more.

-To make your blog post easy to find, you need to think about what would they type in a search engine to find your content.
+To make your blog post easy to find, you need to think about what would prospects type in a search engine to find your content.

 Use their vocabulary and keywords when you write a blog post, starting with your page title, summary, and first paragraph.